History of New Hampshire

-New Hampshire is a state in the New England region of the northeastern United States and was one of the Thirteen Colonies that revolted against British rule in the American Revolution.
-One of the smallest states in area and population, it was part of New England's textile economy between the Civil War and World War II, and in recent decades is known for its presidential primary, outdoor recreation, and being part of the biotech industry and elite educational schools centered around Boston, Massachusetts.
+New Hampshire is a state in the New England region of the northeastern United States.
+During the American Revolution, it was one of the Thirteen Colonies that revolted against British rule.
+One of the smallest U.S. states in area and population, it was part of New England's textile economy between the American Civil War and World War II.
+Since the 20th century, the state has been known for its presidential primary, outdoor recreation, educational boarding schools, and being part of the biotech industry.

-Founding: 17th century–1775
+Precolonial period

-Various Algonquian-speaking Abenaki tribes, largely divided between the Androscoggin and Pennacook nations, inhabited the area before European settlement.
+Various Algonquian-speaking Abenaki tribes, largely divided between the Androscoggin, Ko'asek and Pennacook nations, lived in the area as long as 12,000 years before European settlement.
 Despite the similar language, they had a very different culture and religion from other Algonquian peoples.
 English and French explorers visited New Hampshire in 1600–1605, and David Thompson settled at Odiorne's Point in present-day Rye in 1623.
-The first permanent settlement was at Hilton's Point (present-day Dover).
-By 1631, the Upper Plantation comprised modern-day Dover, Durham and Stratham; in 1679, it became the "Royal Province".
-Dummer's War was fought between the colonists and the Wabanaki Confederacy throughout New Hampshire.

-The colony that became the state of New Hampshire was founded on the division in 1629 of a land grant given in 1622 by the Council for New England to Captain John Mason (former governor of Newfoundland) and Sir Ferdinando Gorges (who founded Maine).
-The colony was named New Hampshire by Mason after the English county of Hampshire, one of the first Saxon shires.
-Hampshire was itself named after the port of Southampton, which was known previously as simply "Hampton".